CipherHackz/cipherhacks-website/README.md

 # CipherHacks Website

-The official website for CipherHacks, San Diego's premier high school hackathon.
+The official website for CipherHacks, San Diego's premier high school cybersecurity hackathon.
 Built with React, TypeScript, and Tailwind CSS.

 ## Features

 - 🎨 Modern, responsive design with Atom One Dark theme
 - ⏱️ Live countdown to the event
 - 📱 Mobile-friendly navigation
-- 🔄 Smooth scroll animations
+- 🔄 Smooth scroll animations with Framer Motion
+- 💰 Comprehensive sponsorship tiers and benefits
+- 📝 Integrated Tally.so forms for registration and sponsorship
+- 🔍 Smart 404 handling with URL suggestions
-- ✨ Interactive UI elements with Framer Motion
+- 💫 Interactive UI elements and micro-animations

 ## Getting Started